lydell/eslint-plugin-simple-import-sort/README.md

 }
 ```

-In other words, the imports within groups are sorted alphabetically, case-insensitively and treating numbers like a human would, falling back to good old character code sorting in case of ties.
+In other words, the imports/exports within groups are sorted alphabetically, case-insensitively and treating numbers like a human would, falling back to good old character code sorting in case of ties.
 See [Intl.Collator] for more information.

 There’s one addition to the alphabetical rule: Directory structure.
-Relative imports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`, which comes before `".."`.
+Relative imports/exports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`, which comes before `".."`.
 (In short, `.` and `/` sort before any other (non-whitespace, non-control) character. `".."` and similar sort like `"../,"` (to avoid the “shorter prefix comes first” sorting concept).)

 If both `import type` _and_ regular imports are used for the same source, the type imports come first.
+Same thing for `export type`.

-Example:
+### Example

 <!-- prettier-ignore -->
 ```js